Running Synthetics browser tests

 How to use Splunk software for this use case

-You can create a browser test in Splunk Synthetic Monitoring by manually writing transactions and steps in the GUI.
-When creating tests, you can right-click on the web page and select Inspect to see how an element on the page is built.
+Regardless of the method you choose, right-clicking on a page and selecting Inspect will help you see how an element on the page is built.
 Google has documentation if you want to learn more about DevTools.

 Best practices